strudelbots/strudel-public/README.md

 2. Change a few files in this branch (e.g., add/remove functionality, fix a bug, or just add a few lines).
 2. Commit your changes.
 3. Push your changes
-4. By default Strudel will run on every push (you can change those here)
+4. By default Strudel will run on every push (you can change those [here](#Adding or Removing Logging Code in Your Branch via Commit Messages).)
-4. Go to action tab in Github, you will see a new action running. `run strudel_for_logs`
+4. Go to Actions tab in Github, you will see a new action running: `run strudel_for_logs`.
 4. Strudel automatically adds the necessary logging code to the files you change in your branch.
 5. You can now 'pull' strudel changes to your local branch.
 5. When you open pull request, reviewers will see both the logging code and your business logic during the review.

 ### Add or remove logging-code to your branch manually
-If you want to manually add or remove logging code to your branch, you can do so by using three methods
+If you want to manually add or remove logging code to your branch, you can do so by using two methods.
 1. Using Strudel [CLI](#add-or-remove-logging-code-using-strudel-cli).
 2. Using a [commit message](#adding-or-removing-logging-code-in-your-branch-via-commit-messages).

-### Add or Remove Logging Code Using Strudel CLI
+#### Add or Remove Logging Code Using Strudel CLI

 1. **Platform Support**
    The current version of the Strudel CLI is supported only on **Mac** and **Linux**.